 A facelift is usually a major operation, designed to remove excess skin and fat in the neck, jaw and lower facial area.
 Unlike other popular procedures such as the Thread lift and Featherlift, the Tuliplift actually excises sagging skin, removes fatty deposits from the neck and jowls, and, unlike other popular mini facelift techniques, tightens the underlying tissue and muscle.

 An initial complimentary consultation will determine the approach to the procedure; bring a photograph of yourself that is 10 to 15 years old.

 Excess fat is liposuctioned from your neck and jowl area, and the skin and muscles in the neck will be tightened by tucking, or platysmal plication.
-Three Tuliplift 'petals' tighten your skin; one for the eye and cheek area, one for the jowls and jaw line, and one for the sagging neck, where permanent sutures tighten the muscles and ensure long-lasting, natural results.
-The fat liposuctioned from your neck can then be stored in Forever Young's state-licensed tissue bank and used as filler for the cheek area and facial creases.
+Three Tuliplift 'petals' tighten your skin; one for the eye and cheek area, one for the jowls and jaw line, and one for the sagging neck, where permanent sutures tighten the muscles and ensure possibly long-lasting, natural results.
 A few weeks later, a laser or chemical peel will be performed to fade any scarring.